-Pamela earned her degree in Flute Performance from the University of Michigan.
-In the summers she enjoys playing classical favorites by the sea in the Ocean City Pops Orchestra in New Jersey, where she has been the Principal Flutist since 1989.
-She is a descendent of great American poet Walt Whitman.
+In the summers, Pamela enjoys playing classical favorites by the sea in the Ocean City Pops Orchestra where she has been the Principal Flutist since 1989.
+Pamela earned her degree in Music Performance from the University of Michigan.
+She studied privately with Julius Baker and Jim Walker.
+She is a descendant of great American poet Walt Whitman.

 "For Pamela, music is a beautiful medium to reach